SBInvestitions/SBI/readme.txt

 Contracts testing:

+1. npm i
-1. Copy to command line information from testrpc.sh to start testrpc with params
+2. Copy to command line information from testrpc.sh to start testrpc with params
-2. run "truffle test" from root
+3. run "truffle test" from root